 Moving ahead in time from the dinosaurs, visit the Brading Roman Villa for an insight into Roman life on 'Vectis'.
 See preserved mosaic floors to an extensive collection of Roman archaeology.
 You can even make your own mosaics and shields in the family craft area.
 You can also visit Newport Roman Villa, complete with a 1,700 year-old farmhouse and bath suite.
 Discovered in 1926 when the owner of a nearby house dug foundations for a garage.
 Later excavations revealed extensive remains of a late Romano-British farmhouse built around 280 AD.

-For a truly magical experience, immerse yourself in times gone by at the Isle of Wight Steam Railway and enjoy views of Island countryside from a classic train carriage.
+For a truly magical experience, immerse yourself in times gone by at the Isle of Wight Steam Railway and enjoy views of our island countryside from a classic train carriage.
 With beautifully-restored Victorian and Edwardian carriages, you’ll get the chance to see red squirrels and deer in comfort as you pass through ancient woodland.

-The Isle of Wight Bus & Coach Museum is another fun day out.
-Situated in the former Southern Vectis coach garage in Ryde, it’s home to over 20 Island buses and coaches – some dating back to 1927.
-And you mustn’t leave the Island without visiting the internationally-acclaimed Lilliput Antique Doll & Toy Museum.
+You mustn’t leave our island without visiting the internationally-acclaimed Lilliput Antique Doll & Toy Museum.
 See over 2,000 antique dolls, toys and games on display from c 2000 BC to 1950 in one of the most comprehensive private collections in the country, with many rare and unique exhibits – some with their own stories to tell.
 Before you leave, try the free quiz sheets.
 They make education fun!

 Historic buildings on the Isle of Wight